 The great thing about Springer spaniels is that they are very easy to train.
-This highly intelligent breed of spaniel has, for many years, been used as a working dog and, for many people, has been a well behaved family pet and companion.
 The Springer spaniel is a loyal, smart and friendly breed and, if you are looking for dog that is easy to train then the Springer spaniel is one of the best.

 Training your Springer spaniel should start as soon as he as settled into his new home and when he is a youngster.

 You can begin with simple training such as ‘sit or hup’, encouraging him to return when you call his name and simple games of ‘fetch’ with soft items such as rolled up socks.